kevinpapst/AdminLTEBundle/Resources/docs/form_theme.md

-Also is possible override the form theme by referencing [multiple templates](http://symfony.com/doc/current/cookbook/form/form_customization.html#multiple-templates) in order of priority or only customize/override some childs elements in the form like:
+Also is possible override the form theme by referencing [multiple templates](http://symfony.com/doc/current/cookbook/form/form_customization.html#multiple-templates) in order of priority or only customize/override some child elements in the form like:

 ```twig
 {% form_theme form.submit '@AdminLTE/layout/form-theme.html.twig' %}
 ```

+## Next steps

+Please go back to the [AdminLTE bundle documentation](index.md) to find out more about using the theme.